How to Share Excel Workbook with Multiple Users Like a Pro?

 Co-author a workbook

-Here is setting permission for shared Excel file which you must apply to work with your Excel file simultaneously.
+Here is the setting permission for shared Excel file which you must apply to work with your Excel file simultaneously.

-• For a better experience, work together in Excel for the web and watch out the real-time changes.
+• For a better experience, work together in Excel for the web and watch the real-time changes.

 • Within Share option, you will see the user’s name who is currently editing your file.